 What healthcare services can we provide?

 Anything and everything to care for your pets’ medical needs!
-This can include routine health checks, microchipping, vaccinations (Including rabies), pet passports, claw clipping and expressing anal glands.
+This can include routine health checks, microchipping, vaccinations (including rabies), pet travel documentation, claw clipping and expressing anal glands.

 If you pet has a health problem, we can also treat them at home.
 We commonly examine and treat animals at home with the following conditions: skin infections, skin wounds, ear and eye infections, problems with vomiting or diarrhoea, limping, torn claws, coughing, checking lumps, decrease in appetite or weight loss.
 We can also care for pets with chronic conditions which need to be monitored, such as diabetes, hyperthyroidism and kidney disease.
 The list really is endless!

 What is the cost of a home visit?

 A consultation at home is £115 for clients with an SW postcode, and £135 for clients with an SE postcode.
 This includes the home visit and a full health check.
 Most of our appointments take a minimum of 30 minutes, but there is no set time limit.
 The vet will spend as long as they need in order to examine your pet, advise you fully, discuss all options and provide any testing or treatment that is required.
 We kindly ask for payment at the time of the appointment and can accept any credit or debit card.

 When are appointments available?